learn-co-curriculum/react-hooks-import-export/README.md

   }
 ```

-Since React applications can grow to significant sizes, we want to make sure we keep it organized.
+Since React applications can become rather large, we want to make sure we keep them organized.
 In an effort to do just this, it's standard practice to give each of these components their own file.
 It is not uncommon to see a React program file tree that looks something like this:

 ```bash
 ├── README.md